netdata/netdata/packaging/installer/methods/source.md

 2. Obtain the sources for that version by either:
     -   Navigating to https://github.com/netdata/libbpf and downloading and unpacking the source code archive for that release.
-    -   CLoning the repository with `git` and checking out the required tag.
+    -   Cloning the repository with `git` and checking out the required tag.
 3. Prepare the libbpf sources by running `make -p src/root src/build` in the libbpf source tree.
 4. Build libbpf by running `BUILD_STATIC_ONLY=y OBJDIR=build DESTDIR=.. make install` in the `src/` subdirectory of the libbpf source tree.